“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”

 —Arthur Conan Doyle, “A Scandal in Bohemia” in The Adventures of Sherlock Holmes

-I use quantitative methods to study stratification and inequality based on sexuality and gender as well as sexual and gender minority populations from a queer and feminist perspective.
-In particular, I am interested in (1) the association between sexual orientation and gender identity, and socioeconomic status; (2) the measurement of sexual orientation and gender identity in quantitative research; (3) sexual/gender minorities and social attitudes; and (4) queer and feminist methodologies.
+I use quantitative methods to study stratification and inequality based on sexuality and gender as well as sexual and gender minority populations from queer and feminist perspectives.
+In particular, I am interested in (1) socioeconomic inequality based on sexual orientation and gender identity; (2) the measurement of sexual orientation and gender identity in quantitative research; (3) sexual/gender minorities and social attitudes; and (4) queer and feminist methodologies.

 For a complete list of publications and research experience, please see my CV here.